minio/docs/source/includes/container/steps-configure-keycloak-identity-management.rst

 MinIO supports multiple methods for configuring Keycloak authentication:

 - Using the MinIO Console
-- Using a terminal/shell and the :mc:`mc admin idp openid` command
+- Using a terminal/shell and the :mc:`mc idp openid` command
 - Using environment variables set prior to starting MinIO

 .. tab-set::